Covent Garden Shopping

 When did Covent Garden first become a popular shopping destination?

 Covent Garden was first built upon and given its infamous Italian piazza design in the 16th century.
-The open-plan square provided an ideal space for market traders and by 1654 it was a popular spot for shopping fruit, flowers, roots and herbs.
+The open-plan square provided an ideal space for market traders, and by 1654 it was a popular spot for shopping for fruit, flowers, roots and herbs.

-A few centuries on it had become a nuisance to local residents and unfit for purpose.
+A few centuries on, it had become a nuisance to residents and unfit for purpose.
 So, in 1828, the 6th Duke of Bedford funded the building of the Greco-Roman style market building that stands today.
-The market continued to operate as a major wholesaler of fruit, vegetable and flowers until 1974 when it moved to the Nine Elms area of London due to traffic congestion in Central London.
+The market continued to operate as a major wholesaler of fruit, vegetable and flowers until 1974, when it moved to the Nine Elms area of London due to traffic congestion in Central London.

-The market building was converted into a shopping centre in 1980 but it still holds much of the market’s original charm and attracts 44 million visitors every year.
-There are also many stalls under the colonnades selling jewellery, crafts, art and antiques; an homage to its market origins.
+The market building was converted into a shopping centre in 1980, but it still holds much of its original charm and attracts 44 million visitors yearly.
+There are also many stalls under the colonnades selling jewellery, crafts, art and antiques, a homage to its market origins.

 When did Covent Garden first become a place for entertainers to perform?